About the Lake

 In 1994, the lake was formed by the construction of Hibernia Dam on Birch Run to provide a supplemental source of local drinking water, and needed flood control for the Brandywine Creek watershed.
-The lake also offers excellent recreational opportunities, especially fishing, boating, hiking and bird watching.
+The lake also offers excellent recreational opportunities such as fishing, boating, hiking and bird watching.

-In September 1996, the lake was officially dedicated Chambers Lake, in memory of J. Franklin Chambers, the first superintendent of Hibernia County Park.
+In September 1996, the lake was officially dedicated as Chambers Lake, in memory of J. Franklin Chambers, the first superintendent of Hibernia Park.

 Fishing & Boating

-1. All motorized boats must have a current Pennsylvania boat registration or valid out-of-state registration.
-Canoes, kayaks, and any other non-motorized boats must display a current launch permit obtained either through the Pennsylvania Fish and Boat Commission (PFBC) or a Pennsylvania State Park.
-For registration information, call the PFBC at 866-262-8734.
+All motorized boats must have a current Pennsylvania boat registration or valid out-of-state registration.
+Canoes, kayaks, and any other non-motorized boats must display a current launch permit obtained either through the Pennsylvania Fish and Boat Commission (PFBC) or at Pennsylvania State parks.